TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant.md

 I'd prefer to use the modbus API and remove the dependency on someone else's cloud hosted backend.
 Unfortunately, Alpha ESS only expose the modbus API via a hardwired ethernet connection.
 My battery connects via  wifi as it's an inconveniently long way from my router.

-I'll try the Open API route first.
+I decided to try the Open API route first.
 You have to register at [https://open.alphaess.com/]( https://open.alphaess.com/) to get access to the API.
 You need to provide your serial number and the check code from the sticker on the side of the inverter.
 Be careful with these values.
 It looks like anyone that gets access to them can get control over your system.

 # Postman

 The maintainer of the Home Assistant Alpha ESS integration has a [Postman collection](https://github.com/CharlesGillanders/alphaess-openAPI/blob/main/AlphaESS%20Open%20API.postman_collection.json) for the API.
 I used it to verify that I did indeed have API access.

+{% include candid-image.html src="/assets/images/home-assistant/postman-alpha-ess-open-api.png" alt="Postman Collection for Alpha ESS Open API" %}

 You need to create a free Postman account so that you can fork the collection and edit the config.
 Click on the root node in the left hand tree and fill in the required collection level variables: AppId, AppSecret, serial number, etc. You can find all these in the Alpha ESS Open API portal.
 Use the "current value" fields to restrict how far the values are shared.

 Remember to press save before you try using a request.
 It look like you've changed variable values, the changes persist when you navigate to another page in the Postman web UI and come back, but won't be used until you explicitly save them.

-Ignore the auth panel in Postman.
+Ignore the Auth tab in Postman.
 Authentication is handled by a pre-request script that signs each request using the AppId and AppSecret.
 If you have any issues, click on the console button in the bottom right footer to see the actual requests being made by Postman.

 After some fiddling around I got the API to work.
 If you already have Home Assistant, I suggest skipping this part.
 Getting the integration working in Home Assistant is much easier.

-# Unboxing
+# Unboxed

 I got my Home Assistant Green from [Pimoroni](https://shop.pimoroni.com/products/home-assistant-green?variant=54863020130683) for £85.
 They were much more expensive on Amazon when I looked, so shop around.